 In 2013, the European Commission released its Recommendation – ‘Investing in children: breaking the cycle of disadvantage’.
 FRA is currently analysing existing secondary European level data on child poverty and well-being, following the indicators annexed in the Recommendation, from a fundamental rights perspective.

-As stated in the EU Charter of Fundamental rights, all ‘children shall have the right to such protection and care as is necessary for their well-being’.
-The United Nations Convention on the Rights of the Child declares that all should recognise ‘the right of every child to a standard of living adequate for the child's physical, mental, spiritual, moral and social development’.
+Article 24 of the EU Charter of Fundamental Rights states that all ‘children shall have the right to such protection and care as is necessary for their well-being’ and Article 27 of the United Nations Convention on the Rights of the Child (CRC) declares ‘the right of every child to a standard of living adequate for the child's physical, mental, spiritual, moral and social development’.

 This project is part of the 2018 Annual Work Programme.

 The latest available Eurostat data (2016) show that one in four children (almost 25 million) below the age of 18 years are at risk of poverty or social exclusion in the EU.
 That means that they are living in households with low income, low participation in the labour market, material deprivation or, in the worst case, in households that are facing all of these aspects of poverty and social exclusion.
 This figure has fallen only slightly since the peak of the economic crisis - in 2012 it was 28.1%.
 It also hides significant disparities between Member States: while 13.8 % children are at risk of poverty or social exclusion in Denmark, this rises to almost half of all children (49.2 %) in Romania.
 FRA’s data based on its Second European Union Minorities and Discrimination Survey (EU-MIDIS II) survey show that the risk of poverty or social exclusion is higher for certain minority groups, such as Roma, and for children with a certain migration background.